vince-nyanga/my-library/README.md

 - Add a permission `'add:books'` to you API on Auth0.
 This permission allows a user to add books to the catalog.
 Assign it to one of your users so you may be able to add new books.

+### Update Database Connection String

+If you are not running on Docker you need to update the Database connection string in the `appsettings.json` file.

 ## Run Application

 - If you're running locally (not on Docker), ensure you have PostgresSQL database installed and running on your computer, then simply run it like you would any other .NET application.
 If you are using Docker, run the following commands: